Read our blog for news and product announcements!

 My other interests include snowboarding, long boarding, wakeboarding, motorcycles, snowmobiles, video games, movies, and working on cars.

 Mikayla Smith (Sales Associate) - Starting from a young age I have always loved animals.
 I grew up with aquariums of all kinds in my home and could always be found catching fish and frogs out of the pond near my childhood home.
 I continue to feel that passion for animals big and small today.

-In my spare time I enjoy my pets at home including a fresh water aquarium, 30 aquatic salamanders, a rat, snakes and two rescue dogs that I dedicate my time to.
+In my spare time I enjoy my pets at home including aquariums, aquatic salamanders, a rat, snakes and two rescue dogs that I dedicate my time to.
 I also enjoy photography after studying both traditional black and white film processing and digital photography for 8 semesters.